ivarlund/LFUI-icons/README.md

  ```
 ### 5. Deploy

-When the pull request is accepted and merged a Github action will automaticly creat a new release and update the version number.
+When the pull request is accepted and merged a Github action will automatically create a new minor release and bumb the version.
+You can control the release type with your [commit message](https://github.com/mathieudutour/github-tag-action#bumping)